-this is all that remains of my aborted full-length follow-up to LIVE AT THE NAKED GIRAFFE THEATER — aborted because whatever it might have turned into was forgotten once MERRY FUCKIN’ CHRISTMAS started to seep out of my brain.
+this is all that remains of my abandoned full-length follow-up to LIVE AT THE NAKED GIRAFFE THEATER. whatever it might have turned into was forgotten once MERRY FUCKIN’ CHRISTMAS started to seep out of my brain.

-the title track is probably the nicest and most accessible thing i’d written in quite a while (the lyrics were written, anyway, while the music was improvised as usual). the lyrics were uncharacteristically autobiographical, in that my sleep was out of whack at the time, my silly behaviour often led people to mistakenly believe that i was high, and that’s what i was singing about.
+the title track is probably the nicest and most accessible thing i’d written in a while. the lyrics were written, anyway — the music was improvised, as usual. it was uncharacteristically autobiographical, in that my sleep was out of whack at the time, my silliness often led people to assume i was high, and that was what i was singing about.

-i’m not sure what kind of full-length album this would have developed into had i stuck with it…i didn’t really have any concept at the time. but the fact that YOU’RE A NATION was being recorded at the same time as these tracks is kind of scary.
+i’m not sure what kind of full-length album this would have developed into had i stuck with it. i didn’t really have any concept in mind at the time. that YOU’RE A NATION was being recorded at the same time as these tracks is kind of scary.